RhymeForge ยท Word page

 Additive & subtractive

-Broadband at the verse, abroad at the line that follows it.
+Broadband at the verse, commands at the line that follows it.

 Assonance

-Broadband at the line's beginning, forehand at its end, same vowel humming through both.
+Broadband at the line's beginning, advance at its end, same vowel humming through both.

 Consonance

-Inside the line, broadband echoes headband on consonant alone.
+Inside the line, broadband echoes aligned on consonant alone.

 Why broadband rhymes the way it does

 To understand why broadband rhymes the way it does, start with the vowel โ€” a low-front /รฆ/, written /รฆ/ โ€” and the ending, which lands on a nasal-stop cluster.
-In our 54,000-word dictionary the perfect-rhyme pool returns 0 matches, family rhymes 0, additive and subtractive together 57, assonance 10,147, and consonance 2.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 122 matches, family rhymes 18, additive and subtractive together 188, assonance 10,420, and consonance 433.
+That's a generous landscape on both axes.
+A song can stay in strict rhymes across a verse without repeating itself, then drop into family rhymes for the bridge.
 Practical: skim the strict column first and pick the two or three matches you can sing without thinking.
 Then move to assonance for the in-between lines.
 Broadband reads as more memorable when the strict matches are reserved for the line endings that matter most.

 More songwriting tools